Romea/romea-core-gps/README.md

-# ROMEA Core GPS Library
+# romea_core_gps #

-This library contains tools to parse and emulate NMEA data coming from GPS reveiver.
+This project is a C++ library that provides tools to parse and emulate NMEA data coming from GPS reveiver.
 The following NMEA sentence are supported :

  - **GGA (Global Positioning System Fix Data)**: Provides essential fix data such as time, position, and fix quality.
  - **RMC (Recommended Minimum Navigation Information)**: Includes the recommended minimum data for navigation, such as position, speed, and time.